0BuRner/mdap-python/README.md

 # MDAP-Python

-MDAP-Python is a library written in Python to communicate with the Alcatel/Speedtouch/Thomson/Technicolor routers via the MDAP multicast protocol.
+MDAP-Python is a library written in Python to communicate with the Alcatel/Speedtouch/Thomson/Technicolor routers via the MDAP (Multi-Directory Access Protocol) protocol.

 ## Getting Started